 Sweet Cherry Pie

 Most commercial cherry pies, and the cherry pies my grandmother used to make for us growing up, are made with sour cherries, which are bright, bright red, and almost impossible to find fresh.
-Although we have generous neighbors with cherry trees, we’ve never thought to make a pie with sweet cherries until now.

 We've used 1/2 cup of sugar for the filling, which results in a pie not overly sweet.
 You may want to use more or less sugar, depending on how sweet you would like your pie to be, and how sweet your cherries are.

 - Pie dough for top and bottom 9 or 10-inch pie (see pie crust recipe)

 - 5 cups sweet cherries, pitted